tc39/notes/meetings/2020-06/june-2.md

 SFC: (presenting slides)

-LBR: I don’t have any specific questions.
+LEO: I don’t have any specific questions.
 Appreciate the work and the thoughts into it.
 And yes my team just fixed a thing that is being solved in a very nice way here that I discussed with SFC the other day.
 So it does have a +1 from the editor.

 WH: You mentioned you take strings as input and you can format strings.
 What can be in them?